 Public Company Limited by Shares

-In a company limited by guarantee, it needs at least three directors and one of them must be Myanmar citizen.
+In a public company limited by shares, it needs at least three directors and one of them must be Myanmar citizen.
 The liability of members is limited to the shares that the member contributes if the company is liquidated and there are insufficient assets to pay any outstanding debts.
 Most importantly, the shares of company can be freely traded on a stock exchange in line with the standards and criteria set out by the stock exchange.

 Foreign companies that carry on business in Myanmar may have to be registered as an overseas corporation with the Directorate of Investment and Company Administration (DICA).
 Otherwise, an overseas corporation is basically a Myanmar branch of a company that has been incorporated outside Myanmar.